 Note: Pro tips are tips that were repeatedly mentioned as important.

 Pro Tips: Encourage participation in the design of the event, find partners and sponsors, take photos and video, get good volunteers, offer food and drink, make it fun and interactive, have someone in charge of audio and video.

 Melissa O’Young - Founder of Let’s Collaborate! - Great volunteers are people that are reliable, enthusiastic about the sharing economy, and friendly.
 This helps when new people are at the event and they can make them feel welcome.

 Milicent Johnson - Community Organizer and Sharing Evangelist - Everyone has something to contribute to the greater good.
 Set-up the event in a way that breaks down hierarchy and tries to capitalize on the wealth of wisdom in the room by creating moments for everyone to talk about their experience.
+[Milicent mentions Fishbowls and breakout sessions as good ways to involve everyone.]
 Ask the people you would want to come to the event what they want and make them part of the planning process, then ask for their help in organizing it.

 Cristóbal Gracia - Ouishare Barcelona Connector - We follow two main principles: 1) Fun: People should enjoy the event.
 2) Adding value: People should go home with some new knowledge, contacts, ideas and thoughts.

 Benita Matofska - Chief Sharer of The People Who Share - We use a format devised by the Art of Hosting.
 It's a very Sharing Economy approach and uses the collective knowledge and intelligence of the group.
 People respond to participation.
 People want to co-create and be part of the design of the event itself.
 We often use the World Cafe format or Open Space where people get to call sessions and create the agenda themselves.